No Match Found

 Embracing risk in the face of disruption

-Organisations’ risk management and broader resilience capabilities need to quickly adapt to support business agility and to contribute proactive, robust and timely risk insights for decision-making.
+Organizations’ risk management and broader resilience capabilities need to quickly adapt to support business agility and to contribute proactive, robust and timely risk insights for decision-making.
 In an environment where change is constant, strong risk and resilience capabilities can provide an edge.
 Business leaders can make confident decisions in pursuit of their strategy that are informed by a panoramic view of risk.

-The ability to utilise and interrogate data is a key tool in the arsenal to detect changes in the risk landscape.
+The ability to utilise and interrogate data is a key tool in the arsenal for detecting changes in the risk landscape.
 The survey shows that companies are investing: Three-quarters of executives are planning on increasing spending across data analytics, process automation and technology to support the detection and monitoring of risks.
 Sharing investment and further integrating technology and risk data across the three lines could help to efficiently drive a panoramic view of risk across the enterprise.

 These high-priority risks are tightly interconnected, which means one can amplify others and impacts can be far reaching.
 For example, what may start as a technology breach can quickly pose huge operational, financial and reputational risk.

 Not all risk exposures can be completely mitigated or avoided.
-A critical capability to strengthen resilience is to develop robust business continuity and crisis response plans to enable the organisation to respond to and isolate risks in a swift and agile manner.
+A critical capability to strengthen resilience is to develop robust business continuity and crisis response plans to enable the organization to respond to and isolate risks in a swift and agile manner.

 In a business environment defined by volatility and laden with interconnected risks, risk management must be a team sport.
-Ownership of different risks is understandably spread more and more across distributed parts of the organisation, yet all parts need to work together, with well-informed risk insights and a common understanding and usage of risk appetite.
+Ownership of different risks is understandably spread more and more across distributed parts of the organization, yet all parts need to work together, with well-informed risk insights and a common understanding and usage of risk appetite.

 The top 10% of respondents — the ones that are realising benefits from strategic risk management practices — expect faster revenue growth and better outcomes.